 For novice to advanced dairy show-person, the division has classes on clipping, showing and judging.
 There will also be other fun and educational classes as well as Fit & Show and Type classes.
 No horns on dairy cattle.

-Superintendent Alice Wiggens amwiggins31@comcast.net
+Superintendent Alice Wiggins amwiggins31@comcast.net

 In the goat division, (pygmy, dairy, meat) you will learn about proper care, grooming and hoof trimming.
 There will also be a Fit & Show clinic and contest.
 All goats will be required to have scrapies ID (ear tag or tattoo or other permanent form or identification) with flock number.
 For any questions regarding the federal program, please call the Wa.
 State Dept of Ag.
 (360)-902-1878.
 No Horned animals allowed.